-Step 1: Heat lard or oil in a large pot or Dutch oven over medium-high, then add diced onion and sauté until it turns translucent, about 6-8 minutes.
+Step 1: Heat lard (or oil) in a large pot or Dutch oven over medium-high, then add minced onion and sauté until translucent, about 6-8 minutes.

 Step 2: Add meat and sear until it’s lightly browned, about 5-6 minutes.

-Step 3: Reduce heat to medium-low and stir in paprika, caraway seeds, garlic, the bits of tomato and bell pepper, and two generous pinches of salt.
-Add water to cover them.
-Place lid on pot and let it simmer for about 1 1/2 hours, until beef is very tender.
+Step 3: Reduce heat to medium-low and add paprika, ground caraway seeds, salt, black pepper, celery root, parsnip, minced garlic, and the small bits of tomato and yellow pepper.
+Add 2 ¼ liters (2.3 quarts) water or stock (and wine, if you’re using it) to cover them.
+Place lid on pot and let it cook at a low simmer until beef is very tender, about 2 ½ hours.

 Step 4: In the meantime, prepare the dumplings (csipetke) by mixing egg, flour, and pinch of salt.
-Knead them into a dough, then let it rest.
+Knead them into a firm dough (add more flour if needed), then let it rest.

-Step 5: Add potato chunks, sliced carrots, and remaining (1 liter / 1.1 quarts) water, and cook on a brisk simmer until potatoes are soft, about 15 minutes.
+Step 5: When beef is ready, add potato chunks and thinly sliced carrots and cook on a brisk simmer until potatoes are soft but not mushy, about 15 minutes.

-Step 6: In the meantime, add dumplings (csipetke) by pinching small, 1 cm (0.4 inch) pieces off the dough with hands into the soup.
+Step 6: In the meantime, add dumplings (csipetke) by pinching small pieces off the dough and tossing them into the soup.
 Yes, it’s a little tedious.
 Dumplings are ready when they rise to the top, about 2-3 minutes.